drinkbird/drinkbird.github.io/_courses/engineers-mba/03-markets-customers-gtm/05-funnel-and-pipeline-math.md

 ### The funnel as a feedback loop

 Every funnel stage produces information about earlier stages.
-If 90% of opps that include a security review fail at the SQL stage, marketing should pre-qualify on security maturity.
+If 90% of opportunities that include a security review fail at the SQL stage, marketing should pre-qualify on security maturity.
 If 60% of demos in a vertical lose to a specific competitor, product should look at differentiation in that vertical.

 The information flow: